diffbot/knowledge-net/README.md

 ## Adding a system to the leaderboard

 To preserve the integrity of the results, we have released the test set (fifth fold) without annotations (`test-no-facts.json`).
 To evaluate the results of your system and (optionally) add your system to the leaderboard, please send an email with your prediction file to filipe[at]diffbot[dot]com.

+# Code

+The code for the baseline systems will be released soon.